supro200/netsql/README.md

 ```
 python netsql.py --query="select Interface, MAC from addresses where MAC=b19f" --source 111_bourke.st.txt --screen-output --user aupuser3 --no-connect --html-output
 ```
-In many cases if you need to query a device second time, and there is collected output already in directories, use --no-connect option, so the script will not connect to the actual devices and process the existing output
+In many cases if you need to query a device second time, and there is collected output already in directories, use *--no-connect option*, so the script will not connect to the actual devices and process the existing output
 ```
 python netsql.py --query="select * from interfaces where Last_Input = never and Vlan = 80" --source cleveland_st.txt --user aupuser3 --screen-output --no-connect
 ```